Financial Implications of Gray Divorce for Women

 The economic consequences of gray divorce are profound for women, leading to a 45% decline in their standard of living.
 In comparison, men face a less severe 21% decrease.
 These negative outcomes persist over time, highlighting the chronic economic strain experienced by divorced women.
 Moreover, poverty levels among women eligible for Social Security retirement benefits are nearly twice as high for those who divorced after age 50.

-Amid the financial risks associated with gray divorce, there are proactive steps that women can take to safeguard their financial well-being.
-Financial advisors suggest several strategies to mitigate potential pitfalls and enhance financial security:
+Amid the financial risks associated with gray divorce, there are proactive that women can take to safeguard their financial well-being.
+Financial advisors suggest several to mitigate pitfalls and enhance financial security:

 1. Active Engagement in Household Finances: